ryanshoover/rollbar-php-wordpress/README.md

 ## Special thanks

 The original author of this package is [@flowdee](https://twitter.com/flowdee/).
-Thi si s a fork and continuation of this efforts.
+This is a fork and continuation of his efforts.

 ## Contributing